 - Full participation in school for students navigating poverty.
 Funds will help meet basic needs and cover fees that would otherwise inhibit participation in school activities.

-- Teacher-designed projects that specifically address equity and inclusion and offer educational benefits to historically underserved and underrepresented students, such as enrichment opportunities.
+- Projects that address equity and inclusion and offer educational benefits to historically underserved and underrepresented students.

 Download a full description of the Better World Endowment.